tradecraftio/tradecraft/doc/multisig-tutorial.md

 ./src/freicoind -signet -daemon
 ```

-This tutorial also uses the default WPKH derivation path to get the xpubs and does not conform to [BIP 45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki) or [BIP 87](https://github.com/bitcoin/bips/blob/master/bip-0087.mediawiki).
+This tutorial also uses the default WPK derivation path to get the xpubs and does not conform to [BIP 45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki) or [BIP 87](https://github.com/bitcoin/bips/blob/master/bip-0087.mediawiki).

 At the time of writing, there is no way to extract a specific path from wallets in Freicoin.
 For this, an external signer/xpub can be used.